How is Stroke Diagnosed?

 Both strokes and heart attacks occur because of a lack of oxygen-rich blood in vital organs.
 Strokes are caused by blockages of blood to the brain or bleeding within the brain, while heart attacks are caused by blockages of blood to the heart.

 NewYork-Presbyterian/Columbia University Irving Medical Center offers a bi-monthly Stroke Survivors support group.
-Download the flyer for more information and registration details.
+Learn more and register.

 Get Care